Set up the Order Entry Steps

 This ensures your staff records when the items will be ready for the customer.

-- Select Action Type: Click + New Action and select Select Fulfillment Date.
+- Click + New Step and select Select Fulfillment Date.

-- Action Name: The name appearing as a step in the process.
+- Step Name: The name appearing as a step in the process.
 Leave blank to use the default name.

 - Completion Type: This decides if the step is required, optional, or on-demand.